Skip to Main Content

 Friends of the Library Bookmark Contest Designs

 Each year, the Friends of Courtright Memorial Library hold a bookmark designing contest.
 Students attending Otterbein University are encouraged to design a bookmark for the Friends.
 The winners of the competition have their bookmark design made.
 The bookmark is then sent to new and returning Friends.
-Here is the bookmark of the 2022-2023 winner, the bookmark that was sent out last year during the library's 50th anniversary.
+Here is the bookmark of the 2025-2026 winner, the bookmark that will be sent out this coming academic year!
+Congrats and thanks to Julian Valentino, the Otterbein student designer.

 Friends of the Library Council Members